To receive aid from any of the Federal student aid programs, you must meet the following qualifications:

 - Be enrolled or accepted for enrollment in an eligible program as a regular student seeking a degree.

 - Have financial need in order to qualify for need-based aid.
-Financial need is determined by a standard formula established by Congress to calculate your Expected Family Contribution (EFC).
+Financial need is determined by a standard formula established by Congress to calculate your Expected Family Contribution (EFC)/Student Aid Index (SAI).

 - Meet the Satisfactory Academic Progress standards set by the Federal Guidelines.